SinghYuvi/Basic-Task-Management-App/README.md

 # NewAngularApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.
+This project is made up with the Standalone Components.

 ## Development server